Which Parts to Replace

 Clutch Housing

 The plastic SRAM clutch housing should not be deformed or cracked.
-There are no spares for these parts.
+This is the structural part containing the clutch and torsion spring for the cage.

-However, there is a cosmetic cover on the clutch housing with the SRAM graphics on it.
-This part has no function, and is not required for a perfect shifting derailleur.
-More info on the cosmetic plastic cover here.
+On AXS derailleurs, there is also a cosmetic cover on the clutch housing with the SRAM graphics on it.
+This part has no function, and is not technically required.
+You may be able to find sources online for them too.
+More info on the cosmetic plastic covers is here.

 Battery Latch